 If your main priority is organization (and lots of it), look no further than this cream-colored kitchen for inspiration.
 The built-in is outfitted with an old apothecary cabinet, which includes 12 drawers.
-A piece like this offers plenty of room for all your most-used cooking tools and your niche equipment—pastry cutters, we’re looking at you.
+A piece like this offers plenty of room for all your most-used cooking tools and niche equipment—pastry cutters, we’re looking at you.

 The French Country Dream

 Brick floors, ceiling beams, and an assortment of copper pans: This Montagu, South Africa, home looks like a villa in Provence.
-Introducing a medley of reclaimed items like the workbench, island, and even dining room table plays a big role in creating that escapist vibe; mimic the idea with a mishmash assortment of your own.
+Introducing a medley of reclaimed items like a workbench, island, and even dining room table plays a big role in creating that escapist vibe; mimic the idea with a mishmash assortment of your own.

 The Eclectic Grouping